 VOLUNTEERS – OUR MOST VALUABLE NATURAL RESOURCE!

-Group Volunteer Orientations (meet at the park Shop.
-Inquire at Ranger Station for locations):
+Group Volunteer Orientations meet at the park shop.
+Inquire at Ranger Station for locations and times

 Attending a Group Volunteer Orientation is not a prerequisite to beginning as a volunteer at Hugh Taylor Birch State Park.
 Individuals are also invited to request Individual Volunteer Orientation that fits to your schedule.
 You may request to schedule an Individual Orientation by contacting 954-294-2665